 Even though real estate crowdfunding might sound like an amazing opportunity, there are other vehicles and financial instruments that you can invest in to get exposure to the real estate market.

 Real estate investment trusts (REITs) are vehicles through which investors can get exposure to a diversified basket of properties.
 These trusts acquire and operate properties on behalf of their shareholders and pass on a large portion of their earnings (typically over 90%) in the form of periodical dividends.

-Moreover, the value of a REIT usually fluctuates alongside the value of the properties owned by the trust and this results in capital gains in the long term as well if property prices go up.
+Moreover, the value of a REIT usually fluctuates alongside the value of the properties owned by the trust, and this results in capital gains in the long term if property prices go up.